Police may search the files and data on your computer ONLY under one of the following circumstances:

 So the police take the flash drive back to the station with them and keep it there while they apply for a warrant to search its contents.36

 The rules for work computers are the same as those for computers you use personally.
-Police may search them with a warrant, with consent, or in an emergency.
+Police may search them

-But in many cases police will carry out searches of workplace computers with only the consent of the employer—and not the consent of the employee who actually uses the computer.37
+Though in many cases police will carry out searches of workplace computers with only the consent of the employer—and not the consent of the employee who actually uses the computer.37

 Example: Jeffrey works for a company that supplies him with a computer in his private office.
 Jeffrey is the only person who uses that computer, and he has a personal password to log into it.